• Skip to primary navigation

 • You can make the crumble topping by hand or using a food processor, just make sure if you are using a food processor not to over mix it.

-• If you like you can mix some porridge oats into the crumble topping too, or add sultanas to the apple mix.
+• If you like you can mix some porridge oats or chopped nuts into the crumble topping too, or add sultanas to the apple mix.

 Biscoff Apple Crumble